Guardsquare/proguard-core/docs/md/index.md

-**ProGuard Core** is a free library to read, analyze, modify, and write Java class files.
+**ProGuardCORE** is a free library to read, analyze, modify, and write Java class files.
 It is the core of the well-known shrinker, optimizer, and obfuscator [ProGuard](https://www.guardsquare.com/proguard) and of the [ProGuard Assembler and